csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.7.1 Basic Aggregation**

-Consider the query “Find the average salary of instructors in the Computer Sci- ence department.”
+Consider the query “Find the average salary of instructors in the Computer Science department.”
 We write this query as follows:

 **select avg** (_salary_) **from** _instructor_ **where** _dept name_\= ’Comp.
 Sci.’;